Standard Operating Procedures for the Coastal Carolina University Office of University Communication

-If you know anyone affiliated with our University who has celebrated a significant achievement or has an interesting story, please notify editor Doug Bell at firstname.lastname@example.org or 843-349-2015 for possible inclusion in the magazine.
+If you know anyone affiliated with our University who has celebrated a significant achievement or has an interesting story, please notify Martha Hunn, associate vice president, Office of University Communication, at firstname.lastname@example.org for possible inclusion in the magazine.

 The Atheneum Newsletter

-The Office of University Communication’s design team is available to assist in the design and production of publications, advertising and most collateral print needs.
+The Office of University Marketing and Communication’s design team is available to assist in the design and production of publications, advertising and most collateral print needs.

-All self-produced collateral must be submitted to email@example.com for review and approval by University Communication before printing.
+All self-produced collateral must be submitted to email@example.com for review and approval by University Marketing and Communication before printing.
 Please see Proofing Guidelines below for additional information.